Tradition & Experience

 Our professional staff will see to your every need.
 The 24-hour front desk is always available to assist you.

-The Astor Hotel provides rooms equipped with cable TV and a work desk.
+The Astor Hotel provides rooms equipped with cable TV, complimentary Wi-Fi and a work desk.
 A hair dryer and ironing facilities are provided.

 You will find the gym open 24 hours for those who like to keep fit.
-Free Wi-fi is available in public areas and is free of charge.
+Complimentary Wi-fi is available throughout the building.